xade93/GRS22/README.md

 This is a C++20 implementation of GRS22's [Structure-Aware Private Set Intersection, With Applications to Fuzzy Matching](https://eprint.iacr.org/2022/1011).

+## Assumptions
+We assume
+1. `sizeof(long) == 8` (which should hold on most modern machines);
+2. Host CPU is capable of AESNI operations.
+Over Linux this can be checked via `grep -o aes /proc/cpuinfo`.
+Again this should hold on most reasonably modern machines.

+## Project Structure
-Since we use `std::bitset<>` as main medium of storage, most of the code is in .tpp and in `include` folder.
+- `/src` contains sources.
+Since we use `std::bitset` as main mode of storage, most of the code is in .tpp and no separation of interface and implementation is possible.
+    - `bfss/*` defines `(1, 1)-bFSS`, and implements *Spatial Hash* and *Truth Table* bFSS as described by paper.
+    - `matrix_tools.tpp` contains basic linear algebra tools for working over $(\mathbb{F}_2)^q$.
+    - `oblivious_transfer_short.tpp` contains wrapper for libOTe's oblivious transfer, except that it supports arbitrary length OT via hybrid encryption.
+    - `oblivious_transfer.tpp` contains wrapper fro libOTe's oblivious transfer, limited to <=128bit only.
+This file is currently not used.
+    - `okvs.tpp` contains oblivious key-value storage via random boolean matrix method, described in [PSI from PaXoS: Fast, Malicious Private Set Intersection](https://eprint.iacr.org/2020/193)
+    - `protocol.tpp` contains implementation for the PSI protocol, using all above.
-`/test` folder contains unit tests written with Catch2, which also serves the purpose of usage examples.
+- `/test` folder contains unit tests written with Catch2, which also serves the purpose of usage examples.

-# Installation
+## Installation
 To reproduce in Docker container:
 ```bash
 docker pull archlinux